tempesta-tech/tempesta-test/README.md

 `ab` is Apache benchmark tool, that can be found in `apache2-utils` package in Debian or `httpd-tools` in CentOS.

+`h2spec` is HTTP/2 conformance test suite.
+Can't be installed from package manager and must be retrieved from [GitHub](https://github.com/summerwind/h2spec/releases/latest).

 Unfortunately, CentOS does not have `python-subprocess32` package, but it can be downloaded from [CentOS CBS](https://cbs.centos.org/koji/buildinfo?buildID=10904)